lucianf/jbc-language/jBC_Programmers_Reference_Guide.markdown

 **methodName** The name of the Java method in this class (e.g., “myMethod”)

-NOTE: If the method is static, you must append a ‘$’ before the name.
+NOTE: If the method is static, you must append a dollay symbol ( $ ) before the name.
-This ‘$’ will be removed from the method name before calling it.
+It will be removed from the method name before calling it.

 **Param** Any parameter (eg DynArray)